 Review of Recent Case Law Relevant to IrelandPosted in : Supplementary Case Law Articles ROI on 24 June 2014

 Discrimination on grounds of disability has long been a sensitive employment issue and a frequent source of litigation under the employment equality legislation.
 Today’s email reviews two recent decisions by the Labour Court on appeal that focus specifically on the issue of discriminatory dismissal on grounds of disability.
-They examine the alleged failure of both employers concerned to treat employees with a disability fairly and to sufficiently investigate providing ‘reasonable accommodation’ in the form of ‘appropriate measures’ to facilitate the employees in question to continue in their
+They examine the alleged failure of both employers concerned to treat employees with a disability fairly and to sufficiently investigate providing ‘reasonable accommodation’ in the form of ‘appropriate measures’ to facilitate the employees in question to continue in their employment notwithstanding their disability.

 Already a subscriber?

 Click here to login and access the full article.Log in now to read the full article